microsoft/MicrosoftDisplayCaptureTools/README.md

 2. Open the solution file (HardwareHLK.sln) from an admin Visual Studio 2022 instance.
     * Due to the nature of these tests, admin is required for most testing situations.
 3. Right click on the solution and select "restore nuget packages"
+    * During initial set up for a machine, this will fail to restore the MicrosoftIteIt68051 package.
+See [Nuget Authentication.](#nuget-authentication)
 4. Build the solution.

+Note

 ### Starting a Test